Standard Bareboat Charter Conditions

 5.13.
 The Charterer will not navigate the yacht through the Crinan Canal nor South or West of the Mull of Kintyre without the prior written approval of the Owner or of Sailaway acting as Booking Agent for the Owner; in the event that such approval is given, the amount of the Security Deposit will normally be increased.

 6.1.
-Other than as amended by 6.3 or 6.4 below, Sailaway acts as Booking Agent for the Owner of the Yacht and in that role:
+Other than as amended or clarified by 6.3 or 6.4 below, Sailaway acts as Booking Agent for the Owner of the Yacht and in that role:

 (a) Markets the Yacht for charter.